obluda2173/miniRT/README.md

 - Ensures .rt files follow correct syntax.
 - Handles invalid or missing scene components.
 - Normalizes vectors and checks ranges for FOV, brightness, and colors.

+P.S.
+It was a pleasure to work again with [Kay](https://github.com/Keisn1) on another "challenging" project 😁